 Fellows must be able to provide patient care that is patient- and family-centered, compassionate, equitable, appropriate, and effective for the treatment of health problems and the promotion of health.
 (Core)

-IV.B.1.b).(1).(a) Fellows must develop competence in the clinical skills needed in pediatric hospital medicine.
+IV.B.1.b).(1).(a) Fellows must demonstrate competence in performing a female pelvic exam, including quantification of pelvic organ prolapse.
 (Core)